james-hu/aws-serverless-dataflow/README.md

 `-s` tells the command line to start up a local http server and then open the browser pointing to that local server for viewing generated content.

-If you don't want to include all the resources, you can use `--include` and `--exclude` options to specify which to include and which to exclude.
+If you don't want to include all the resources, you can use `--include`/`-i` and `--exclude`/`-x` options to specify which to include and which to exclude.
 Both of them can have multiple appearances.
 A resource would be included if any of the `--include` wild card patterns matches and none of the `--include` wild card patterns matches.

 It may take a while for this tool to survey all relevant resources in your AWS account.
-To make it faster, you can try to increase parallelism by changing `--parallelism`/`-l` option which by default is 8.
+To make it faster, you can try to increase parallelism by changing `--parallelism`/`-l` option which by default is 4.
 If you see `TooManyRequestsException: Rate exceeded` error, you can try decreasing it.

 `-c` or `--cloud-formation` would enable clustering resouces by CloudFormation stacks.